GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-sidekiq.md

 * [Cloud SDK installed](https://cloud.google.com/sdk/downloads)
 * A Redis instance running in your project.
 Follow [this guide](https://cloud.google.com/community/tutorials/setting-up-redis) to set up Redis on Compute Engine.
 This tutorial assumes the Redis instance is running in the *default* network so that the App Engine services can access it without restriction.
-Make sure you save or copy the password that you set for the instance, it will be used later in this tutorial.
+Make sure you save or copy the password that you set for the Redis instance, it will be used later in this tutorial.

 ## Costs